Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Stranded.md

 # Stranded

-An archetype of mainly DARK Cyberse monsters and supportive Spell/Traps, focusing on Fusion Summoning and shuffling cards into the Deck, a parody of the [*Branded*](https://yugipedia.com/wiki/Branded) archetype.
+An archetype of DARK and LIGHT Cyberse monsters and supportive Spell/Traps, focusing on Fusion Summoning and shuffling cards into the Deck, a parody of the [*Branded*](https://yugipedia.com/wiki/Branded) archetype.

 <br>